developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/use/index.md

 ## Add/Edit a Note

 Administrators and managers can add a note to capture comments specific to the device to help in device tracking or identifying device problems.
-For example, a comment could be "device screen damaged".<br><br>
+For example, a comment could be "device screen damaged".

-To add or edit a note:
+<p>To add or edit a note:</p>

 1. From the device list of any category accessed from the dashboard, tap and hold the device card and tap **Add a Note.** If a note already exists, the option is provided to **Edit a Note.**
 2. The **Note** section appears in the **Device Details** screen prompting to enter in text.